 These financial statements have been prepared on a going concern basis which assumes the Company will be able to realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-At April 30, 2024, the Company had an accumulated deficit of \$30,436,541 (April 30, 2023 - \$29,528,938), incurred ongoing losses and has no source of recurring revenue.
+At April 30, 2025, the Company had an accumulated deficit of \$31,063,316 (April 30, 2024 - \$30,436,541), incurred ongoing losses and has no source of recurring revenue.
 These material uncertainties may cast significant doubt upon the Company's ability to continue as a going concern.
 These financial statements do not reflect the adjustments to the carrying values of assets and liabilities, the reported amounts of expenses and the classification of statement of financial position items if the going concern assumption was inappropriate.
 These adjustments could be material.

 The Company's continuation as a going concern is dependent on the successful results from its mineral property exploration activities, its ability to reduce or defer discretionary expenditures and its continued ability to raise equity capital or borrowings sufficient to meet current and future obligations.
 There are many external factors that can adversely affect general workforces, economies and financial markets globally.
-Examples include, but are not limited to, the COVID-19 global pandemic from March 2020 and political conflicts in other regions.
-It is not possible for the Company to predict the duration or magnitude of adverse results of such external factors and its effect on the Company's business or ability to raise capital.